Machika1110/RE4M/README.md

-# RE4M (Random Exercises for mathmatics)
+# RE4M (Random Exercises for mathematics)
 This is the application based on Python & Tkinter for outputting randomly math questions.
-Math questions are included in "Questions."
+Math questions are included in "Questions".
-Answers are included in "ANSWER.txt"
+Answers are included in "ANSWER.txt".

 ## install modules